lukekivi/Distributed-Image-Processing/proj_dir/DesignSpecifications.md

 - Send **TaskReceipt** to **ImageProcessingServer**

 #### Note
-For the sake of school we will be implementing an explicit *load percentage* parameter instead of a true *load balance*.
+For the sake of school we will be implementing an explicit *`load-probability`* parameter instead of a true *load balance*.
 This will allow the ImageProcessingNodes to behave as if they are truly experiencing variable load thus allowing us to test our load balancing technique of rejection by probability.
-Also, nodes will have a probability of adding a delay proportional to the *load percentage* parameter.
+Also, nodes will have a probability of adding a delay which is equal to the `load-probability` parameter.
 So for each accepted job there will be a probability of a constant three second delay prior to that job being processed.

 &nbsp;
 ## JobRequest